talmobi/asap-radio-js/README.md

 				Return: Array of samples to be passed into the underlying audio buffer.
 MUST be divisible by number of channels used (Whole frames required.).
 The return array length DOES NOT NEED to be of length samplesRequested.
 			</blockquote>
 		</dd>
+		<dd>defaultNeutralLevel is the default silence waveform position (0 is the true natural default that you can override here.).</dd>
 </dl>
 <h3>Function Reference:</h3>
 <dl>